RobDevany/LTU-reboot-Digital-Coding/README.md

 # LTU-reboot-Digital-Coding
 Reboot course run by LTU.
-It is where I will store my participation in the coding course
+My evidence of practical work throughout the course.